ted537/pt20-student/phase2-testing-documentation.md

 using the `file` keyword within the like clause
 * `public-var.pt` tests that variables, like constants, can be optionally declared as public using the `public` keyword
+* `old-var.pt` verifies that the old method of defining constants no longer works
+* `old-type.pt` verifies that the type keyword along with a variable type is no longer accepted in Like